-I hear about this a lot from creative women and transformational professionals: a fear of being seen as too “woo-woo.”
+This is one of the worries that can get in the way of you going for what you really want.
+I hear about this worry a lot from creative women and transformational professionals: a fear of being seen as too “woo-woo.”
 Familiar?

-On the one hand, they want to talk about spirituality or things like the power of setting intentions, or a powerful energy healing experience, but they don’t want to be dismissed.
+On the one hand, you might want to talk about things like spirituality or the power of setting intentions, or a powerful energy healing experience, but you don’t want to be dismissed.
 I get that.
 First hand.

-I’ve found myself trying to walk that line.
-I’m starting to not care, and I notice a lot of others are not as worried.
-We are going for it with talking about love, intuition, prayer, bigger impact, healing the world, sending loving vibrations, alternative healing, soul’s work, life purpose, and more.
+I’ve found myself trying to walk that line in my work.
+I’m starting to not care, and I notice a lot of others are not as worried anymore either.
+I’m so glad.

-And yet that “woo woo” police still lives on in many minds.
+And yet… that “woo woo” police still lives on in many minds.
 Negative comments about it are so common.
-I think we aren’t noticing the flaws in that wording or thinking.
+Here’s what I think about that: we aren’t noticing the flaws in that wording or thinking.

 This “woo woo” idea has so many layers and I want to break it apart.
 What is that fear actually about?